IQSS/iqss-javaee-template/readme.md

 ... into a testable framework using Vagrant: http://vagrantup.com

-For now, the "hello1" demo app from the [Java EE 6 tutorial][] is deployed, but the idea is to have the app exercise ICEfaces and components as well.
+For now, the "hello1" demo app from the [Java EE 6 tutorial][] is deployed, but the idea is to have the app exercise ICEfaces and other components as well.

 [Java EE 6 tutorial]: http://docs.oracle.com/javaee/6/tutorial/doc/